jaminwebdev/sveltekit-convex-clerk-template/instructions/svelte_rules.md

 const userStore = getContext<ReturnType<typeof createUserStore>>('userStore');
 // Don't destructure: use userStore.user, userStore.login, etc.
 ```

+This avoids sharing state between instances of the app.
+More info can be found here: https://svelte.dev/docs/kit/state-management#Avoid-shared-state-on-the-server

+If one were to only use a singleton exported from a whatever.svelte.ts file without wrapping it in context (something that only works client-side), then the state would likely be shared between server instances.

 ### 14. Page Store for Route-Specific Data